RafaelAmauri/Image-Studio/README.md

 # Image Studio

-Welcome 👋!
+Welcome to **Image Studio** 👋!

 **Image Studio** is a pet project of mine where I code a range of different image processing techniques.
+My main goal here is to challenge myself and use only Numpy to implement image processing algorithms that I find interesting.

-My main goal with Image Studio is to learn more about image processing by coding algorithms that I find interesting from scratch rather than using existing libraries.
+I have also written a [Wiki](https://github.com/RafaelAmauri/Image-Studio/wiki) for **Image Studio**.
+I use the Wiki to explain what some of the more complicated implementations do and also give examples of the implemented functionalities.

 # Showcase